Tautology (logic)

 The philosopher Ludwig Wittgenstein first applied the term to redundancies of propositional logic in 1921, borrowing from rhetoric, where a tautology is a repetitive statement.
 In logic, a formula is satisfiable if it is true under at least one interpretation, and thus a tautology is a formula whose negation is unsatisfiable.
 In other words, it cannot be false.
-It cannot be untrue.

 Unsatisfiable statements, both through negation and affirmation, are known formally as contradictions.
 A formula that is neither a tautology nor a contradiction is said to be logically contingent.
 Such a formula can be made either true or false based on the values assigned to its propositional variables.

 The double turnstile notation $\vDash S$ is used to indicate that S is a tautology.
 Tautology is sometimes symbolized by "Vpq", and contradiction by "Opq".
 The tee symbol $\top$ is sometimes used to denote an arbitrary tautology, with the dual symbol $\bot$ (falsum) representing an arbitrary contradiction; in any symbolism, a tautology may be substituted for the truth value "true", as symbolized, for instance, by "1".

 Tautologies are a key concept in propositional logic, where a tautology is defined as a propositional formula that is true under any possible Boolean valuation of its propositional variables.
 A key property of tautologies in propositional logic is that an effective method exists for testing whether a given formula is always satisfied (equiv., whether its negation is unsatisfiable).

 The definition of tautology can be extended to sentences in predicate logic, which may contain quantifiers—a feature absent from sentences of propositional logic.
 Indeed, in propositional logic, there is no distinction between a tautology and a logically valid formula.
 In the context of predicate logic, many authors define a tautology to be a sentence that can be obtained by taking a tautology of propositional logic, and uniformly replacing each propositional variable by a first-order formula (one formula per propositional variable).
 The set of such formulas is a proper subset of the set of logically valid sentences of predicate logic (i.e., sentences that are true in every model).